pblischak/zprob/README.md

 }
 ```

-Check out the [examples/](https://github.com/pblischak/zprob/tree/main/examples) folder for
+Check out the build files in the [examples/](https://github.com/pblischak/zprob/tree/main/examples)
-complete sample code projects.
+folder for some demos of complete sample code projects.

 ## Getting Started

-Below we show a brief "Hello, World!" program using the `RandomEnvironment` struct, which takes
+Below we show a brief "Hello, World!" program that introduces the `RandomEnvironment` struct, which
+provides a high-level interface for sampling from distributions and calculating probabilities.
+It
-in an `Allocator`.
-It automatically generates and stores everything needed to begin generating
+automatically generates and stores everything needed to begin generating random numbers
-random numbers (seed + random generator).
+(seed + random generator), and follows the standard Zig convention of initialization with an
+`Allocator` that handles memory allocation.

 ```zig
 const std = @import("std");